Do you know how to pick the right wire for your welding project?

 These classifications also indicate the type of alloy in a MIG solid wire.
 Different types of MIG solid wires with various alloys enhance the welding experience and improve weld quality based on the material you’re welding.

-Besides choosing the right MIG wire, you must also adjust the welder settings to make a successful weld.
+Besides choosing the right MIG wire, you must also adjust the MIG machine settings to make a successful weld.

 The table below contains all the needed information on how to set controls on your welding equipment and which type of gas to use depending on the welding process you want to perform.